Uncle Bob, the Founder

 There are so many needs and so few who give.
 The constant challenge is to maximize the benefits from the limited resources available.
 Much has been done, and much remains.

-Will you consider engaging with us in this critical task of providing Study Bibles in native languages, so that the Father is revealed, His name is revered, and His kingdom extended to the ends of the Indian subcontinent.
+Will you consider engaging with us in this critical task of providing Study Bibles in native languages, so that the Father is revealed, His name is revered, and His kingdom extended to the ends of the earth.